 Non-Vaginal Yeast Infection Swelling

 A study also shows that Candida infections of the epiglottis (a small piece of cartilage that covers your windpipe) can cause swelling.
 The study was published in the American Journal of Otolaryngology [18.6 (1997): 428-430].
 The research reports a case of a 6 year old boy who had a sore throat and was examined.
-The medical professionals diagnosed him with Candida epiglottitis and found that he had significant swelling of the epiglottis.
+The medical professionals diagnosed him with Candida epiglottitis; and, found that he had significant swelling of the epiglottis.
 Thus, Candida can cause swelling in such types of infection.

 Another study also looked at Candida induced swelling; but this research focused on yeast infections of the tissue around the nails (known as Candida paronychia).
 The study was published in the International Journal of Dermatology [37.12 (1998): 904-907].
 When Candida starts colonizing the skin around the nails, the study states that digits of the fingers can have a bulbous appearance, become increasingly reddened, and also become swollen.
 Thus, skin yeast infections around the nails can induce swelling.

 As the research indicates, the various parts of the vagina and surrounding area can become swollen due to Candida.
 Women with swelling of their labia may also have this problem due to yeast.
 But, swelling alone is not a sure way to know you have a yeast infection.
-Consider other symptoms that you have along with swelling to see how accurately they line up with those of a yeast infection.
+Consider other symptoms that you have along with swelling to see how accurately they line up with those of this malady.
 If you have had a history with vaginal Candidiasis, you are probably better suited to diagnose yourself.
-If your swelling hasn’t been going away even after you used some form of antifungal treatment, you may not have a yeast infection at all.
+If your swelling hasn’t been going away, even after you used some form of antifungal treatment, you may not have a yeast infection at all.
 And, if you are a man, rarely swelling of the penis may occur due to a yeast infection in that area.
 Swelling may also be able to take place in a wide variety of body locations when Candida sufficiently invades these areas.

 Linda Allen’s 12 Hour Yeast Infection Treatment